Guidelines for the Legislator Nominating Committee and Candidates for NCSL Office

 The staff chair shall not make appointments to the nominating committee contingent upon support of a candidate.

 In making appointments to the nominating committee, the staff chair shall appoint at least one past staff chair and at least two other members who have served on the Executive Committee.
 The staff chair should appoint one member who served on a previous nominating committee.
-The staff chair should consider representation of staff sections, gender, minorities, previous service to NCSL and region but not be bound by formal rotation, strict adherence to parity, or other specific requirements.
+The staff chair should consider representation of professional staff associations, gender, candidates of color, previous service to NCSL and region but not be bound by formal rotation, strict adherence to parity, or other specific requirements.

 The NCSL staff chair should announce the formation of the staff nominating committee to consider candidates for staff officer of NCSL and membership on the Executive Committee three months prior to the annual meeting.
-This announcement should solicit nominations of candidates.
+This announcement should solicit nominations of candidates and include information that describes the role of staff members of the Executive Committee and LSCC and describe the process of election of members.
 Candidates should be encouraged to submit their own names for consideration.

 The NCSL staff chair's announcement should contain information on the current and recent membership of the Executive Committee and the nominating process.
-It should appear in appropriate NCSL publications that have wide distribution among legislative staff and be sent to leaders of all staff sections for inclusion in their newsletters.
+It should appear in appropriate NCSL publications that have wide distribution among legislative staff and be sent to leaders of all professional staff associations for inclusion in their newsletters.

 Declaration of Candidacy and Deadlines

 Candidates for Staff Vice Chair.
 In order to qualify for consideration by the staff nominating committee, candidates for staff vice chair shall submit a letter of declaration of candidacy postmarked or electronically transmitted no later than 60 days before the Annual Summit.